FlippedCodes/CVL-Bot/readme.md

-# MawBot
+# CVL-Bot

-i dont give a shit about descriptions for a private bot
+This bot only handles roles for a server